 Adobe has confirmed a massive hack that led to the theft of the private information of 2.9 million customers.
 The hacked data

-includes consumer names, encrypted credit or debit card numbers, expiration dates, and other information relating to customer
+includes consumer names, encrypted credit or debit card numbers, expiration dates, and other information relating to customer orders.

 "At this time, we do not believe the attackers removed decrypted credit or debit card numbers from our systems," Brad Arkin, Chief Security Officer at Adobe, wrote in a blog post.
 "We deeply regret that this incident occurred.
 We're working diligently internally, as well as with external partners and law enforcement, to address the incident."